 Linux join command

-Joins the lines of two files which share a common field of data.
+On Unix-like operating systems, the join command joins the lines of two files which share a common field of data.

 join [OPTION]...
 FILE1 FILE2